Meet Our Staff

 Dr. Leslie A. Saulsberry – Dr. Leslie Saulsberry is the CEO of The Whole Institute, LLC, located in Amherst, MA.
 She guides organizations in Organizational Effectiveness and Development; Change management and Leadership; Leadership Development; Organizational culture assessment and change; Organizational evaluation and learning approaches.
 She hosts international retreats for women in leadership; affinity group coaching for women in leadership; and coaches women in creating, building, and growing their companies, careers, and cultivating expansive lives.
 She is a Keynote Speaker, TEDx Speaker/Author, and TV/Media Guest Expert.

-The Board of Directors has the following committees: Governance, Finance, Real Estate, Resource Development, Racial Justice and Equity Committee, as well as ad-hoc committees as needed.
+The Board of Directors has the following committees: Governance, Finance, Real Estate, Resource Development, Racial Justice and Equity and ad-hoc committees.